 For 2021, the F-Pace came in for a major overhaul, even if exterior changes were fairly subtle.
 Most were concentrated at the nose, where a new grille and slim headlights with 'double J' LED running lights inspired by the all-electric Jaguar I-Pace were introduced.
 There was also a new set of rear lights.
 Otherwise, Jaguar wisely decided not to fiddle too much with the SUV's already attractive proportions.

 There were bigger changes inside, where the infotainment setup, steering wheel and controls were all updated.
 The old InControl system was replaced with Pivi Pro, which features a responsive and attractive glass 11.4-inch central display, making it one of the best systems on the market.

-If fuel-efficiency is the priority, the entry-level, rear-wheel-drive F-Pace D165 with a 161bhp diesel engine is capable of up to 45.6mpg (depending on wheels and options) and 163-175g/km of CO2.
+If fuel-efficiency is the priority, the entry-level, rear-wheel-drive F-Pace D165 with a 161bhp diesel engine is officially capable of around 45mpg (depending on wheels and options) and up to 170g/km of CO2.
 Formerly, this would have been the best choice for company-car drivers, but its relatively high emissions and stricter limits means it actually sits in the highest BiK bands.
 Instead, they may want to consider the P400e PHEV.

 Private buyers are likely to go for the high-performance version of the same 2.0-litre diesel instead, particularly as it returns identical fuel economy.
 If you want an F-Pace that feels as fast as it looks, there’s also a 3.0-litre diesel with 297bhp, getting from 0-62mph in 6.4 seconds.